Professional Detachment and Emotional Boundaries for Teachers

 Healthy emotional boundaries.

-When teachers learn to maintain emotional boundaries for teachers while staying compassionate and supportive, they create a classroom environment that is calmer, more consistent, and more sustainable.
+When teachers learn to maintain emotional boundaries while staying compassionate and supportive, they create a classroom environment that is calmer, more consistent, and more sustainable.

 Emotional boundaries do not mean becoming cold, distant, or uncaring.